Dellis Cay is a 560 acre (2.3 sq km) island located in the string of

-Unfortunately, the island is marred by unfinished structures on its western beach.
-This uncompleted resort scheme was part of the 2008 luxury Mandarin Oriental Dellis Cay Project and the future of development on the island is unsure.
-It's unclear when construction will resume.
+Unfortunately, the island is marred by uncompleted structures on its western beach.
+This resort scheme was part of the 2008 luxury Mandarin Oriental Dellis Cay Project and the future of development on the island is unsure.
+It's unclear if or when construction may resume.

-The cay was named in the late 1800s after Greek John Dellis.
+The cay was named in the late 1800s after Grecian John Dellis.

 In 1879, expert skin diver John Dellis moved to the Turks and Caicos from the island of Hydra in Greece to begin the sponging industry in the islands.
 His base of operations was Dellis Cay and the islands between Providenciales and North Caicos.

-The ambitious project that was planned for Dellis Cay in the early 2000s was to combine the design work of several of the world’s top architects.
+The ambitious Dellis Cay Project that was planned for the tiny island in the early 2000s was to combine the design works of several of the world’s top architects.

 David Chipperfield Architects, Lissoni Associati, Kengo Kuma, Zaha Hadid, and Carl Ettensperger each designed various elements, including the hotel, villas, residences, the spa, restaurants and boutiques, the marina, and coastal features.
 It’s interesting to consider what the project could have become if completed.
-Unfortunately, due to the caustic marine environment, the unfinished structures are unsalvageable and will likely have to be demolished for future development to occur.
+Unfortunately, due to the caustic marine environment, the unfinished structures are likely unsalvageable, and will probably have to be demolished for future development to occur.

 The Dellis Cay Project is one of a few such projects that fell through during the 2008 financial crisis, including the Royal Reef resort at